Scottish Dog Breeds – Hello Dogs of Scotland!

 From the rugged borderlands between Scotland and England comes this plucky little character with an adorable “otter head” and legs that seem too long for a terrier.
 Border Terriers were bred to keep up with horses on the hunt while being small enough to flush foxes from their dens.

 Border Terriers are affectionate, good-tempered, and make lovely family pets.
-They’ve a fair bit of energy to burn, mind you, so they’ll keep you on your toes.
+They’ve a fair bit of energy to burn, though, so they’ll keep you on your toes.
 And yes, they will absolutely try to chase anything small and furry.

 Shop all of our art gifts for Border Terrier lovers here.